I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ni-gnssdriver-ioctl-gnss-execute-selftest.md

 <p>Once the GNSS driver accepts the self test session parameters, validates them and starts the test in the GNSS engine.
 The GNSS driver completes the I/O request after completing the tests and returning the status to the GNSS test application.</p>

-<p>The GNSS test application must wait for a status response from the test, and be resilient to the GNSS driver not responding.</p>

-<p>The GNSS driver must fail a new self test session request if there is already a test in progress.</p>

-<p>Once the GNSS driver accepts the self test session parameters, validates them and starts the test in the GNSS engine.
-The GNSS driver completes the I/O request after completing the tests and returning the status to the GNSS test application.</p>

-<p>The GNSS test application must wait for a status response from the test, and be resilient to the GNSS driver not responding.</p>

-<p>The GNSS driver must fail a new self test session request if there is already a test in progress.</p>

-<p>Once the GNSS driver accepts the self test session parameters, validates them and starts the test in the GNSS engine.
-The GNSS driver completes the I/O request after completing the tests and returning the status to the GNSS test application.</p>

-<p>The GNSS test application must wait for a status response from the test, and be resilient to the GNSS driver not responding.</p>

-<p>The GNSS driver must fail a new self test session request if there is already a test in progress.</p>

-<p>Once the GNSS driver accepts the self test session parameters, validates them and starts the test in the GNSS engine.
-The GNSS driver completes the I/O request after completing the tests and returning the status to the GNSS test application.</p>

-<p>The GNSS test application must wait for a status response from the test, and be resilient to the GNSS driver not responding.</p>

-<p>The GNSS driver must fail a new self test session request if there is already a test in progress.</p>

-<p>Once the GNSS driver accepts the self test session parameters, validates them and starts the test in the GNSS engine.
-The GNSS driver completes the I/O request after completing the tests and returning the status to the GNSS test application.</p>

-<p>The GNSS test application must wait for a status response from the test, and be resilient to the GNSS driver not responding.</p>

-<p>The GNSS driver must fail a new self test session request if there is already a test in progress.</p>

-<p>Once the GNSS driver accepts the self test session parameters, validates them and starts the test in the GNSS engine.
-The GNSS driver completes the I/O request after completing the tests and returning the status to the GNSS test application.</p>

 ## -requirements
 <table>
 <tr>